jupyterlab/extension-examples/README.md

 From there, you can change your extension source code, it will be recompiled, and you can refresh your browser to see your changes.

 We are using [embedme](https://github.com/zakhenry/embedme) to embed code snippets into the markdown READMEs.
-If you make changes to the source code, ensure you update the README and run `yarn embedme` from the root of the repository to regenerate the READMEs.
+If you make changes to the source code, ensure you update the README and run `jlpm embedme` from the root of the repository to regenerate the READMEs.

 ## Install a Published Extension